.tmb-ptitle-mob.jpg?sfvrsn=f6274210_2)

 - Contributing A$22 million towards training thousands of Western Australian apprentices for the future through the Construction Industry Training Fund.

-To learn more about Woodside's social contribution, you can read the 2023 report here.
+To learn more about Woodside's social contribution – totaling A$33.3 million in 2023 – you can read the 2023 report here.

 1 Based on information from the Australian Taxation Office website here and here.